 What Does a Film Editor Do?

-This is a crucial position in the post-production process and your abilities will have an impact on the final product’s quality and timeliness.
+The film editor position is a crucial one in the post-production process and their work will have an impact on the final product’s quality and timeliness.

-The film editor will take direction from the film director, producers, and other team members.
+It is the duty of the film editor to take direction from the film director, producers, and other team members.

 In order to achieve the desired effects, film editors may need to perform some basic video editing tasks such as adding titles and credits, removing or changing audio, or making color corrections.